 John J. Pedicone is an educational consultant, having served as the Superintendent of Tucson Unified School District until his retirement on June 30, 2013.
 Prior to this appointment, he was a Distinguished Senior Faculty Fellow in the Educational Leadership Program in the College of Education at the University of Arizona, and the Vice-president of the Southern Arizona Leadership Council.
 Dr. Pedicone retired from Flowing Wells School District, where he served as an administrator for 22 years.
 His administrative leadership in the district included serving as junior high school assistant principal, high school principal (during which time the high school was selected as the #1 school in the State of Arizona A+ program and received the U.S. Department of Education Blue Ribbon School award), assistant superintendent and superintendent.

-Pam Duncan provides executive assistance for the President and Vice Presidents of the Southern Arizona Leadership Council.
-Prior to joining the Southern Arizona Leadership Council, Pam served as an office manager in architectural design firms for over 25 years in Seattle, Washington.
-She relocated to Tucson in 2008 after becoming enamored with the desert during several visits.
-Pam is proud to be part of the Southern Arizona Leadership Council, working to improve the community she now calls home.
+Pam Duncan has provided executive assistance for the officers of the Southern Arizona Leadership Council (SALC) since 2009.
+Prior to joining SALC, Pam served as an office manager in architectural design firms for over 25 years in Seattle, Washington.
+She relocated to Tucson after becoming enamored with the area during several visits.
+Pam is proud to be part of the SALC team, working to improve the community she now calls home.